-Mount Rushmore Monument - Keystone, SD
+Mount Rushmore Monument - Paper Model Project Kit

-Pre-Printed & Shipped
+💻 Instant PDF Download OR Pre-Printed & Shipped

-Then, with only a pair of scissors, some glue, and about an hour you will transform these paper sheets into a true three-dimensional architectural replica or complete science project.
-All of the images in this site are of the actual models made from these kits!
-We even include a history of your project to write that report!
+With just a pair of scissors, some glue, and an hour of your time, you can turn these paper sheets into stunning three-dimensional architectural replicas or complete science projects.
+The images on our website are real models made from our kits, and we even provide a history to help you craft an impressive report.

-The Buying Process
+🛒 The Buying Process Made Simple

 📦 Typical Kit Sample

 Free History For Your Report

 The Mount Rushmore National Memorial is located just outside of Keystone, South Dakota, and is a large granite carving featuring the heads of four former Presidents of the United States of America.
 Mount Rushmore was originally known among the Lakota Sioux Native Americans as “Six Grandfathers,” and was held as a sacred site in their culture.
 The Six Grandfathers Mountain, as explained, was a portion of trail traveled by Black Elk, a Lakota leader whom first discovered the mountain during a spiritual journey.
 From that point on, the surrounding Black Mountain region became very sacred to the local peoples, and their hold on the land eventually led them to war with the United States in 1866-68.

 The Black Hills War led to the confrontation of Ulysses S. Grant against Tasunka Witko (Crazy Horse) and Tatanka Iyotake (Sitting Bull), culminating in an eventual US-led seize of the land that was guaranteed to the Lakota tribe only a mere decade before (the Sioux Nation would eventually receive a financial compensation for this injustice, during a court victory in 1980).

 Eventually, as South Dakota was rolled into the United States, the task to increase tourism to the Black Hills of the area was shouldered upon Doane Robinson, a state historian.
 After reading an article about Georgia’s Stone Mountain (a large granite mountain whereon a large bas-relief of the Confederate States is carved), Robinson was inspired to carve his local granite cliffs, the Needles, into a monument as well.
 After the Needles proved to be too unstable to support carving, the largely-exposed Six Grandfathers (now renamed Mount Rushmore, after prominent New Yorker Charles E. Rushmore, whom went on expedition there in 1885) was chosen as an alternate site.

 The planned figure of Roosevelt was still being worked on at this time, but Congress had introduced a new bill to add a fifth head to the sculpture, that of Susan B. Anthony, a civil rights leader.
 The Bill was passed, but soon a rider to another bill was also passed, only allowing funds to complete the existing heads which were already started.
 This meant no fifth figure, and no money allotted to finish the complete sculpture of the collar and coats.
 Rather than a powerful mountain featuring the presidents rising from the ground, only the heads would be finished, overlooking South Dakota from a granite cliff.
 In 1939, Roosevelt’s face was completed.